bellesmarta/CallForProposals/README.md

 # CallForProposals
-Generation of Elliptic Curves for circuit use
+Generation of Twisted Edwards Elliptic Curves for Circuit Use.